draios/onprem-install-docs/6.X/6.4.1/README.md

 ### Docker Log In to quay.io

-Retrieve Quay username and password from Quay pull secret and login using credentials.
+Retrieve Quay username and password from Quay pull secret and log in using the credentials.

 ```bash
 AUTH=$(echo REPLACE_WITH_quaypullsecret | base64 --decode | jq -r '.auths."quay.io".auth'| base64 --decode)